1. Workforce and recognition of qualifications

 EU dentists working in the UK

-Around 16-17 percent of the UK dentist workforce is registered on the basis of an EU/EEA degree; this includes UK citizens who have studied in Europe.
+Around 16-17% of the UK dentist workforce is registered on the basis of an EU/EEA degree; this includes UK citizens who have studied in Europe.
 The registration of those currently registered should not be jeopardised by Brexit.

 With regard to future registration of EU/EEA graduates, the arrangements for the immediate future have been clarified.
-For up to two years, the GDC will recognise dental qualifications obtained in EU countries while it considers a new approach.
-The arrangements for 2021-2022 will apply not only to EU nationals, but also to non-EU nationals who qualified in an EU country.
+For up to two years (until December 2022), the GDC will recognise dental qualifications obtained in EU countries while it considers a new approach.
+The arrangements will apply not only to EU nationals, but also to non-EU nationals who qualified in an EU country.
 The same arrangements apply for Swiss nationals until 2024 under a separate agreement.

 With regard to EU citizens coming to work in the UK after 2022, the process for the recognition of their qualifications is unclear at the moment.
 The TCA includes provisions for further discussion and agreement on recognition procedures should there be a wish to hold such discussions.
-The Government envisages mutual recognition agreements between countries, but nothing is decided yet.
+The Government also envisages the option of mutual recognition agreements between countries, but nothing is decided yet.

 In the UK, there is a wider review of healthcare regulation ongoing.
 It is expected that provisions for the recognition of non-UK qualifications will be an important theme within this.
 It is currently unclear what approach will be taken.
 The GDC and other healthcare regulators are now involved in such considerations with Government.
 We will contribute to the discussions wherever possible.

-Whatever the future system for recognition, there is already a waiting list for registration exams, and we believe that significant additional numbers of sittings may be difficult to arrange.
+Whatever the future system for recognition, there is already a waiting list for registration exams, which has been further exacerbated by the pandemic since 2020.
+We believe that significant additional numbers of sittings may be difficult to arrange.

 Government information for health professionals on current arrangements is available, and the